ibraheemdev/seize/README.md

 impl<T> Stack<T> {
     pub fn pop(&self) -> Option<T> {
         // ...
-        self.collector.retire(head, reclaim::boxed::<Node<T>>); // <===
+        self.collector.retire(head, reclaim::Boxed); // <===
         // ...
     }
 }
 ```

-The type annotation there is important.
-It is **unsound** to pass a reclaimer of
-a different type than the object being retired.

-If you need to run custom reclamation code, you can write a custom reclaimer.
+If you need to run custom reclamation code, you can write a custom reclaimer function.
 Functions passed to `retire` are called with a type-erased `Link`.
 This is
 because retired values are connected to thread-local batches via linked lists,
 losing any type information.
 To extract the underlying value from a link, you can